When you sit down to watch a movie and find that Netflix keeps pausing, it can ruin your evening.

 Not everyone is fortunate enough to have access to high download speeds in the areas where they live.

-If you do have access to this then you should consider upgrading your internet connection if possible.
+If you have access to this, you should consider upgrading your internet connection if possible.

 It is pretty straightforward that a 100 Mbps connection will have a slower download rate than a 1 GBPS connection.